 Barreworks for Rehab

-Barreworks for rehab is a form of modified ballet based training incorporating dynamic stabilisation and efficient movement patterns to create a robust system to minimise injury recurrence and enhance performance.
+Barreworks for rehab is a form of modified ballet based training that promotes efficient movement patterns and strength gains to rehabilitate movement limitations across a variety of common injuries.

 It was developed by Barreworks Founder Vicki Anstey and Katherine Ready.
 Katherine is a physiotherapist who has worked for the last ten years in Olympic sport.

-Through utilisation of the Barreworks methodology in athlete prehab and rehab and seeing its impact on athletic performance, the concept of the course was born to enable wider accessibility to the method for rehab professionals.
+Through utilisation of the Barreworks methodology in Olympic athlete prehab and rehab and seeing its impact on athletic performance, the concept of the course was born to enable wider accessibility to the method in clinics throughout the UK and overseas.

 This 2-day course will equip you with everything you need to know to incorporate this unique methodology into end-stage rehab treatment.
 A great compliment to pilates, and in many ways more functional, you will explore: